About the Right to Information Act 2009

 - Before your application is accepted, we may need to contact you to ask you about your application, this will help us to understand your request.

-- Once we have done these steps an officer will assess your application against the Right to Information Act 2009 and let you know the outcome of that process in writing.
+- Once we have carried out these steps an officer will assess your application against the Right to Information Act 2009 and let you know the outcome of that process in writing.

 - You will be notified of the decision on your application for assessed disclosure as soon as practicable, but in no more than 20 working days of the application being accepted.